gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ### Module importer
-Now let's integrate the actual modul importer, that gets called from our Application at `app/__init__.py`.
+Now let's integrate the actual module importer, that gets called from our Application at `app/__init__.py`.
-This will iterate over all modules that are activated in the `ENABLED_MODULES` in the `config.py` and gives us the possibility, to even deativate an endpoint, if we don't want to see it in the Swagger-UI.
+This will iterate over all modules that are located inside `app/modules/__init__.py` and are activated in the `ENABLED_MODULES` in the `config.py`.
+So you already start seeing the modularity, right? :).
+If you don't want to spin up a certain endpoint, just deactivate it and it won't be accessible or shown in Swagger-UI.
-So please paste into `app/modules/__init__.py` the following code:
+For the import routine paste into `app/modules/__init__.py` the following code:

 ```python
 def init_app(app, **kwargs):